xpack-dev-tools/openocd-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 ## Build

 The binaries for all supported platforms
-(Windows, macOS and Intel & Arm GNU/Linux) were built using the [xPack Build Box (XBB)](https://xpack.github.io/xbb/), a set of build environments based on slightly older distributions, that should be compatible with most recent systems.
+(Windows, macOS and GNU/Linux) were built using the [xPack Build Box (XBB)](https://xpack.github.io/xbb/), a set of build environments based on slightly older distributions, that should be compatible with most recent systems.